calnix/DualVeTokenSystem/src/VerificationPayments/PaymentsController_README.md

 ## Handling Voter Rewards [Voting Fee]

-- voters receive rewards, financed by the `VOTING_FEE_PERCENTAGE` cut from total verification fees accrued for that epoch
+- Voters receive rewards, financed by the `VOTING_FEE_PERCENTAGE` cut from total verification fees accrued for that epoch
-- rewards are distributed to voters based on which pools they voted on, and what that pool accrued `feesAccruedToVoters`
+- Rewards are distributed to voters based on which pools they voted on, and what that pool accrued `feesAccruedToVoters`
 - `userVotes/PoolTotalVotes` * `feesAccruedToVoters`
-- hence we need to track `feesAccruedToVoters` on a per pool basis in PaymentsController => `_epochPoolFeesAccrued` mapping
+- Hence we need to track `feesAccruedToVoters` on a per pool basis in PaymentsController => `_epochPoolFeesAccrued` mapping

 >**The VotingController does not call PaymentsController directly, as we need to swap USD8 for esMoca**